Astilbe: planting, cultivation, maintenance

 Multiplication

-Astilbe can be easily multiplied by clump division.
+Astilbe can be easily multiplied by dividing clumps.
 After 4-5 years, when the plant is well established, from December to March, divide the largest stumps to rejuvenate the plant and maintain beautiful flowering.
 Ideally, divide the rootstocks every 4 years, as with age, the centre of the clump tends to weaken and become less floriferous.

 - Using a forked spade, dig up part of the stump before the leaves reappear

-- With a swift motion of the spade, slice off a nice clump
+- With a swift motion of the spade, slice off a nice chunk of the clump

-- Immediately replant the clumps in the garden in well-prepared soil or pot them to be planted out the following June, once they have established well.
+- Immediately replant the chunks in the garden in well-prepared soil or pot them to be planted out the following June, once they have established well.

 Associating Astilbe in the Garden